arnabsaha16/ecg-qa/README.md

     You also need to pass OpenAI's API key ($api_key) to load the OpenAI's GPT model.
     $model_name should be consistent with OpenAI API Models (e.g., `gpt-4-turbo`, `gpt-3.5-turbo`).

+    **[Updated at May 2025]** The sampled list of ECG-QA ids that have been used for the LLM experiments reported in the dataset paper have been released.
+Please find this list [here](llm_modeling/examples/sampled_ecgqa_ids.txt).

 # Contact
 If you have any questions or suggestions, feel free to contact me!